 In 2016, Ruth and Hans took the opportunity to relocate their restaurant Cotto to the newly refurbished Gonville Hotel, which is aiming to be one of the top hotels in Cambridge.

 At a very young age, Hans Schweitzer, the chef-owner, realised that the kitchen was his calling.
-After training at the prestigious Munich Hotel School in Germany, Hans gained the title of Maitre de Cuisine by the age of 25.
-Hans worked in many places all over the world as an Executive Chef, from the Teheran Arya in Iran to his own Restaurant, Table in Germany, where he was awarded a Michelin star at the age of 29.
+After training at the prestigious Munich Hotel School in Germany, Hans gained the title of Maitre de Cuisine by age 25.
+Hans worked in many places all over the world as an Executive Chef, from the Teheran Arya in Iran to his own Restaurant, Table, in Germany, where he was awarded a Michelin star at the age of 29.

-Hans is an excellent chocolatier and his piano made out of chocolate is a must-have for dessert!
+Hans is an excellent chocolatier, and his piano made out of chocolate is a must-have for dessert!
 His style of cuisine is British with a twist.
 Head over to my review to find out more about their excellent food.

-Please note, that these restaurants are very popular so booking is essential!
+Please note that these restaurants are very popular, so booking is essential!